Minibuz/ChatAvion-Server/README.md

 # License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENCE](LICENSE) for details.

 # Contact

-If you have any questions or comments about this project, please feel free to contact me at your.email@example.com.
+If you have any questions or comments about this project, please feel free to contact [me](https://github.com/minibuz/) or anyone who worked on the project.